 In a previous post, I spoke about the art and practice of strategic planning and how various models exist for helping organizations plan.

 The Business Model Canvas is one such model that is available for use under the Creative Commons license.
 The original source of the tool can be found at Strategyzer.com.
 Continue reading

-This post is provided by guest blogger, Nicole Fischer, CNMT, graduate student University of St. Francis, MS Training and Development program
+This post is provided by guest blogger, George Skerritt, graduate student of the University of St. Francis, MS Training and Development program.